vedprakash-m/carpool/docs/User_Experience.md

 │ │                                                         │ │
 │ │ Be the first to organize carpooling for your           │ │
 │ │ school and neighborhood!
 You'll automatically          │ │
-│ │ become the Trip Admin while keeping your parent        │ │
+│ │ become the Group Admin while keeping your parent        │ │
 │ │ role to participate in the group.                      │ │
 │ │                                                         │ │
 │ │                              [Create New Group →]      │ │